fluidity-money/9lives.so/README.md

 # 9lives

-You probably want to read [the guide](https://guide.9lives.so) as a developer!

 9lives is the most customisable and advanced prediction market in the web3 ecosystem, with an orderbook and AMM feature.
 We can support teams interested in releasing prediction markets themselves using 9lives, including hosting the graph for you.
 If you're interested